GO-DIE/soft-delete-mongoose-plugin/README.md

 | softDeleteMany        | updateMany        |
 | findByIdAndSoftDelete | findByIdAndUpdate |

-The function takes the same parameters as the corresponding update method, except that the update options parameter is not passed.
+These functions take the same parameters as the corresponding update methods, except that the update option parameters are automatically replaced with soft delete field updates.